jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/height.rst

 * A power supply, ideally providing 24V DC.
 You can use an old laptop power supply.
 * A PWM motor controller, ideally adjustable, so you can drive the lift up AND down.
-We used the following from Amazo,n but there are tons of alternatives: https://www.amazon.com/EPLZON-Controller-Adjustable-Electric-Regulator/dp/B0BVBKDY1Q/
+We used the following from Amazon but there are tons of alternatives: https://www.amazon.com/EPLZON-Controller-Adjustable-Electric-Regulator/dp/B0BVBKDY1Q/